wjorden/chip8/c/README.md

 they're being used, they are being moved to this directory under a shorter name.
 Currently, the IBM logo is printing, however I'm not sure there are supposed to be blank lines in the logo.

+## Current Status

+The emulator does work, however movement is a little weird.
+As it stands, pressing `1` moves up and pressing `Q` moves down. what makes it weird is the time it takes for it to work.
+I do have some other pieces to implement, such as clearing the screen between draw calls and register dump and load.

+## Building
+`make`
+For debug info:
+`make deubg`